 42% OF THE U.S POPULATION HAVE TRIED MARIJUANA AT LEAST ONCE July 4, 2018 – Posted in: Marijuana Facts, Marijuana Lifestyle, Marijuana News

 The Netherlands may be regarded by the world as the capital of cannabis, due to its permissive marijuana laws.
-But according to a survey published by PLoS medicine, the Netherlands do not really experiment with marijuana as much as we would expect.
-Even with the tough policies guiding the use of marijuana in the United States, the people were two times as likely to have used marijuana than the Dutch.
-As a matter of fact, Americans were most likely to have used cocaine or marijuana than the people of the other 16 countries, which includes Spain, Mexico, Columbia, France and South Africa, which the survey covered.
+But according to a survey published by PLoS Medicine, the Netherlands does not really experiment with marijuana as much as we would expect.
+Even with the tough policies guiding the use of marijuana in the United States, the people were two times as likely to have used marijuana at least once than the Dutch.
+As a matter of fact, Americans were most likely to have used cocaine or marijuana than the people of the other 16 countries, which includes Spain, Mexico, Columbia, France, and South Africa, which the survey covered.

 According to researchers, 42% of the Americans surveyed in the United States had taken marijuana at least once, and 16% have taken cocaine.
-About 20 percent of residents surveyed in the Netherlands showed that they have tried marijuana; in Asian countries like China and Japan, the use of marijuana was nearly ‘non-existent,’ the study showed.
-New Zealand was also another country to have a close percentage of marijuana smokers as the United States, but there was no other nation which came to close to the percentage of Americans.
+About 20 percent of residents surveyed in the Netherlands showed that they have tried marijuana.
+In Asian countries like China and Japan, the use of marijuana was nearly ‘non-existent,’ the study showed.
+New Zealand was also another country to have a close percentage of marijuana smokers as the United States.
+But there was no other nation that came close to the percentage of Americans.

-The study which is ongoing, surveyed over 86,000 people in seventeen countries, is part of a bigger project through the WHO’s (World Health Organization) World Mental Health Survey Initiative.
-More researches about the worldwide drug use’s frequency and new data from more countries will be released later in the future.
+The study which is ongoing, surveyed over 86,000 people in seventeen countries.
+Is part of a bigger project through the WHO’s (World Health Organization) World Mental Health Survey Initiative.
+More research about worldwide drug use frequency and new data from more countries will be released later in the future.